xytis/GURPS/Campaigns/Order of the Sacred Shroud/aufrag_heishbar.md

 I climbed out of my bed, took the helmet into my hands and prayed to Hephaistus.

 "I am your soldier.
 I am your tool.
 But I need guidance.
-Without the words of father Haman I feel directionless.
+Without the words of father Haman I feel direction-less.
 My thoughts are scrambled.
 I see things that make me feel alone and forgotten.
 I want to repent for the sins of my kin.
 I want to purge the land of heathens.
 But I see sinners and heathens among true folk.
 And I don't know how to separate the lot.
 I often think that your fire